Caio99-git/Supermarket-DataInsights/README.md

 - **Product Segmentation** to classify items by performance
 - A **machine learning model** to predict product sales
 - An **interactive Streamlit dashboard** for real-time analysis and visualization
+- A **Power BI dashboard** for business intelligence and executive-level insights
 - A **final presentation** summarizing the project workflow and insights

 ---